scantist/user-docs/docs/en-US/Compliance-Policy-Rules/index.md

 <img src="/images/Compliance-Policy-Rules/Compliance-Policy-Rules-5.png" alt="cardinality" width="200" height="100">
 </div>

-10.&nbsp;&nbsp;&nbsp;Click “create” to save your new policy rule and you may wish to create more rules to be detected across your projects
+10.&nbsp;&nbsp;&nbsp;Click "create" to save your new policy rule and you may wish to create more rules to be detected across your projects

 <img src="/images/Compliance-Policy-Rules/Compliance-Policy-Rules-6.png" alt="more rules" >